-One client shares the impact that Soberlink had on her custody case when her capabilities as a parent were being contested.
+One client shares the impact that Soberlink had on her child custody case when her capabilities as a parent were being contested.
 “My attorney and I asked for a more reliable testing method.
 The only thing the judge would accept was an ankle bracelet to monitor sobriety, which was unacceptable to me.
 Research led my attorney to propose Soberlink as an alternative.
 We proved to the judge that I was sober using dozens of consecutive Compliant Soberlink tests, even in the face of yet another false positive from the lab.”

 Including Alcohol Monitoring in the Parenting Plan

 If alcohol abuse is a concern in a Family Law custody case, including a clause or provision for alcohol monitoring can be a vital component of a co-parenting agreement.
 More advanced than alternative options, Soberlink provides peace of mind to judges, concerned parties, and Family Law professionals through an FDA-cleared solution that includes automated facial recognition, tamper detection, and documented court-admissible results.
 Used as a tool in Addiction Recovery, Soberlink can help alcoholic parents on their recovery journey prove their sobriety.
 For many, knowing that they have to take a test later that may influence custody arrangements or their attorney’s ability to represent them, can help keep them accountable and motivated.
 Instead of random testing, which is often used for alternative methods, Soberlink’s scheduled testing promotes structure and accountability while reducing testing anxiety.